Great tips on

 What Oils to Use?

-In Nancy M. Booth's book, Perfumes, Splashes & Colognes, she lists dozens of recipes for perfumes, including Hungary Water, the traditional Eau de Cologne and Carmelite Water.
-But really, the sky is the limit.
-Choose essential oils you like, blend some different types and write down what you prefer.
+When it comes to homemade perfume recipes, really the sky's the limit to what oils you can use.
+Choose essential oils you like (you can find some here), blend some different types, and write down what you prefer.
 Work with your recipe and adjust it until it suits you to a tee.
 A unique fragrance all your own - isn't that the coolest?

 Here's a Recipe I Came Up With